OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/StAndrews.md

 - Paper "Francy - An Interactive Discrete Mathematics Framework for GAP" (Markus and Manuel Martins)

-- Paper "Experimenting with braces" (Alexander, Agata Smoktunowicz and Leandro Vendramin)
+- Paper "Experimenting with braces" (Olexandr, Agata Smoktunowicz and Leandro Vendramin)

 ---
 ## Work in progress